kielSDeM/Black-Zero/THM/new_hire_old_artifacts.md

 ```
 source="WinEventLog:Microsoft-Windows-Sysmon/Operational" IonicLarge.exe OriginalFileName="PalitExplorer.exe"
 ```
+Question 4: The binary from the previous question made two outbound connections to a malicious IP address.
+What was the IP address?
+Enter the answer in a defang format.

 We did question 4 before we three and used the field ```DestinationIp``` to answer the question.
 answer: 2.56.59.42